awsdocs/amazon-redshift-developer-guide/doc_source/diagnostic-queries-for-query-tuning.md

 ## Reviewing queue wait times for queries<a name="review-queue-wait-times-for-queries"></a>

-The following query shows how long recent queries waited for an open slot in a query queue before being executed\.
+The following query shows how long recent queries waited for an open slot in a query queue before running\.
 If you see a trend of high wait times, you might want to modify your query queue configuration for better throughput\.
 For more information, see [Implementing manual WLM](cm-c-defining-query-queues.md)\.

 ```
 select trim(database) as DB , w.query,